ConnorMoorhous/tcp-file-transfer/README.md

 $ server <PORT> <FILE-DIR>
 ```
 <ul>
     <li>&lt;PORT&gt; : the port number on which the server will listen on connections.
-Must be a valid port number > 1023. </li>
+Must be a valid port number. </li>
     <li>&lt;FILE-DIR&gt; : the directory path (relative or absolute) where received files are to be saved.</li>
 </ul>